 Christopher Dell was confirmed by the Senate to be the U.S. Ambassador to the Republic of Kosovo on July 10, 2009 and he served in Pristina until August 2012.
+Ambassador Dell currently serves as the Senior Advisor to Fieldstone Africa, a leading independent investment bank in energy and infrastructure.
 Previously, he served as Deputy Chief of Mission at U.S. Embassy Kabul from 2007 to 2009.
 Prior to that, Ambassador Dell served as Ambassador to the Republic of Zimbabwe from 2004 until July 2007, and from 2001-2004, he was the U.S. Ambassador to the Republic of Angola.

 Ambassador Dell also served as the Chief of Mission, U.S. Office, Pristina, Kosovo from 2000 to 2001.
 Prior to this post, he was the Deputy Chief of Mission, U.S. Embassy Sofia, Bulgaria from 1997 to 2000; Deputy Director, Office of Regional Political Affairs, Bureau of European and Canadian Affairs from 1994 to 1996; and Deputy Chief of Mission, U.S. Embassy, Maputo, Mozambique from 1991 to 1994.